LozioAlce/L1_AC/README.md

 Quad folder contains a first implementation for a Quadrotor: Quad implementation does not come with MONTECARLO scripts and robustness analysis yet.

+29/04/2018 Files have been reorganized in order to be more readable.
+Furthermore a state space implementation of the transfer matrix has been used since it was deemed to be easier to manage (TEST_NAVION_LAT, TEST_NAVION_LONG).

 I hope that someone will eventually flight testing it in the real world.